Optical Connections Webinar Series 2021

 - The Year Ahead – expert predictions – register interest

-Switching to a new physical infrastructure is probably the biggest step any operator will take, but if they are to meet their subscribers’ demands for greater speed, capacity and new services, as well as supporting 5G and IoT, it is a step which must be taken.
+Switching to a new physical infrastructure is probably the biggest step any operator will take, but if they are to meet their subscribers’ demands for greater speed, capacity and new services, as well as supporting 5G and IoT.
+It is a step which may be taken.
 The process is however fraught with uncertainties.
 How to do it in the most cost-efficient manner with minimum disruption to customers?
 When to expect RoI and how can it be generated?
 What will OPEX be like?
-What are the opportunities for new technologies such as hollow-core fibre?
+Cloud data centres still represents one of the largest instalment base of copper and optical cables leading latest developments in term of growth rate and the adoption of higher speeds.
+What are the opportunities for new technologies such as hollow-core fibre, 200G per lane copper cable etc?

 Webinar 3: Managing the Fibre Network